GfSE/CoCoML-Pages/index.md

 <a href="https://henrietteharmse.com/wp-content/uploads/2017/11/uml-class-diagram-to-owl-and-sroiq-reference.pdf" target="_blank">Harmse: UML Class Diagram to OWL and SROIQ Reference</a>
 are most promising.

-Another approach is to use SysML v2 or a language subset.
+Another approach is to use a subset of SysML v2 to define the CoCoML.
 To date there is no mapping of SysML v2 to OWL/RDF according to authoritative members of the submission group.
 This track will be investigated, first.